-Amazon does not require you to provide Box Level Content for shipments that only have 1 box.
-It is recommended, if you are already aware you will be doing a single box shipment, to leave the Box Content feature off in InventoryLab.
+Amazon does not require you to provide box-level content for shipments that only have one box.
+It is recommended, if you are already aware you will be doing a single box shipment, to leave the Box Content setting turned Off for your batch in Stratify.

-We know that it's not always possible to know in advance if everything will fit in a box, so we would like to explain a little more about what happens when you choose to turn on Box Content in InventoryLab, the warning you will get in Seller Central if you only have one box, and most importantly, that it's ok to complete your shipment still. :)
+We know that it's not always possible to know in advance if everything will fit in a box, so we would like to explain a little more about what happens when you choose to turn On Box Content in Stratify for a batch, what you will see in Seller Central, and most importantly, that it's still okay to complete your shipment this way.